lsst/verify/README.md

 ```
 setup obs_cfht
 setup validation_data_cfht
+setup validate_drp
 ```
-If you did not declare `obs_cfht` and `validation_data_cfht` current then also specify the version name you used
+If you did not declare these packages current then also specify the version name you used

 `validation_data_cfht` contains both the test CFHT data and selected SDSS reference catalogs in astrometry.net format.

 Run the measurement algorithm processing and astrometry test with
 ```
-cd validate_drp
-sh examples/runCfhtTest.sh
+sh validate_drp/examples/runCfhtTest.sh
 ```

 ------